Proteome: Chromatography

 Liquid chromatography is an important tool in the study of the proteome.
 It allows for very sensitive separation of different kinds of proteins based on their affinity for a matrix.
 Some newer methods for the separation and identification of proteins include the use of monolithic capillary columns, high temperature chromatography and capillary electrochromatography.

 Blotting

 Western blotting can be used in order to quantify the abundance of certain proteins.
 By using antibodies specific to the protein of interest, it is possible to probe for the presence of specific proteins from a mixture of proteins.

 Protein complementation assays and interaction screens

 Protein-fragment complementation assays are often used to detect protein–protein interactions.
 The yeast two-hybrid assay is the most popular of them but there are numerous variations, both used in vitro and in vivo.
-Pull-down assays are a method to determine what kinds of proteins a protein interacts with.
+Pull-down assays are a method to determine the protein binding partners of a given protein.